 The most common HVAC service call we get from May through August traces back to a dirty filter no one changed in 6 months.
-Filter changes are the single highest-leverage thing a homeowner can do to keep an HVAC system running well.
+Filter changes are the single most effective thing a homeowner can do to keep an HVAC system running well.
 Here’s the practical version of what to use, when to change it, and what to watch out for.

 The honest intervals